Home Warranty Regulation

 We suggest attempting to resolve your issue with your home warranty company before contacting a third party.
 You can escalate your complaint to the appropriate consumer protection agency if your provider refuses to address it.
 Your state’s attorney general’s office is the best entity to contact if there isn’t a clear regulatory body for home warranties.
 State consumer protection and attorney general’s offices handle complaints and take the necessary steps to regulate non-compliant companies.

-Home warranty service contracts are an excellent option to cover an unexpected appliance or system breakdown if you lack the savings to pay out of pocket.
-However, knowing your provider’s coverage details, exclusions, and fees is important.
-Industry and government regulations are in place to ensure consumer protection.
+Home warranty service contracts are an excellent option to cover an unexpected appliance or system breakdown if you don’t want to pay out of pocket.
+However, you should understand your provider’s coverage details, exclusions, and fees.
+If you find that your warranty provider isn’t adhering to the contract, industry and government regulations are in place to ensure consumer protection.

-We recommend reviewing several providers’ sample contracts so you can choose the best provider for your home’s needs.
-We reviewed the best home warranty companies in the nation if you are interested in learning more.
+- We recommend reviewing several providers’ sample contracts so you can choose the best provider for your needs.

 FAQ About Home Warranties